 - Phone — not everyone has access to the internet so if you’re looking to reach a particular demographic that may struggle to engage in this way (e.g. older consumers) telephone can be a better approach.
 That said, it can be expensive and time-consuming.

-- Post — as with the phone, you can reach a wide segment of the population, but it’s expensive and takes a long time.
+- Post or Mail — as with the phone, you can reach a wide segment of the population, but it’s expensive and takes a long time.
 As organizations look to identify and react to changes in consumer behavior at speed, postal surveys have become somewhat outdated.

 - In-person — in some instances it makes sense to conduct quantitative research in person.
 Examples of this include intercepts where you need to collect quantitative data about the customer experience in the moment or taste tests or central location tests, where you need consumers to physically interact with a product to provide useful feedback.
 Conducting research in this way can be expensive and logistically challenging to organize and carry out.

 Survey questions for quantitative research usually include closed-ended questions rather than the open-ended questions used in qualitative research.
 For example, instead of asking